-I first acquired this Baby Ruth Cookies recipe in the late 1940s or early 1950s from the side of the wrapper on a Baby Ruth Candy Bar.
+I acquired this Baby Ruth Cookies recipe in the late 1940s or early 1950s from the wrapper on a Baby Ruth Candy Bar.

-The fondant center, candy caramel, chocolate coating, and roasted peanuts of the candy bar produces a rich, chewy, delicious cookie that is not not found in a store.
+chocolate and roasted peanuts of the candy makes a chewy, delicious cookie is not found in stores.

 Cream butter.
 Add sugar slowly and cream until light and fluffy.
 Add egg and vanilla extract and beat until very light.